Your peppers are not turning red because of:

 These are basically the reasons why your plant might not be turning red.
 Therefore, take good care of your plant by implementing these guides.

-Ans: The red one is the healthiest out of them all.
+The red one is the healthiest out of them all.
 This is because they are the longest to stay in the vine.
-Compared to green peppers these have 1.5 times more vitamin C. Also these have 11 times more beta-carotene.
+Compared to green peppers these have 1.5 times more vitamin C. Also, these have 11 times more beta-carotene.

-Ans: Your bell peppers are probably so small in size due to improper care.
+Your bell peppers are probably so small in size due to improper care.
 They might not be getting enough water.
 Or your place’s climate might be affecting them.
-At times, the way you plant your peppers might also be a reason.
+Sometimes, the way you plant your peppers might also be a reason.

 Furthermore, look for black spots on the plant.
 They might have a blossom-end condition.
 If you see this, change your watering schedule.